Find out how we can help with Probate and Estate Administration.

 - Arranging payment of inheritance tax

 Because the work is limited, we are generally able to offer a fixed fee quote for the Basic Service.
-For simple estates which only require a short-form tax return (using an IHT 205 form), our fees would be £1,800 plus VAT and any expenses we need to incur on your behalf.
+For simple estates which only require a short-form tax return (using an IHT 205 form), our fees would be £1,800 plus VAT charged at 20% and any expenses we need to incur on your behalf.